cloudmesh-community/fa18-523-88/technologies/chapters/tech/sahara.md

-The Sahara product provides users with the capability to provision data processing frameworks (such as Hadoop, Spark and Storm) on OpenStack by specifying several parameters such as the version,cluster topology and hardware node details [@www-openStack].
-The solution allows for fast provisioning of data processing clusters on OpenStack for development and quality assurance and utilisation of unused computer power from a general purpose OpenStack Iaas Cloud [@www-Sahara].
+The Sahara product provides users with the capability to provision data processing frameworks (such as Hadoop, Spark and Storm) on OpenStack by specifying several parameters such as the version, cluster topology and hardware node details [@www-openStack].
+The solution allows for fast provisioning of data processing clusters on OpenStack for development and quality assurance and utilization of unused computer power from a general purpose OpenStack Iaas Cloud [@www-Sahara].
 Sahara is managed via a REST API with a User Interface available as part of OpenStack Dashboard.